 AREA OF CONCENTRATION: The purpose of this transfer track is to prepare students for a career in teaching kindergarten through grade six.
-The four year degree will lead to Florida certification for grades K-6.
+The four-year degree will lead to Florida certification for grades K-6.
 Elementary education is a limited access program at most Florida universities.
-Students may have additional requirements for admission to a teacher-preparatory program.
+Students may have additional requirements for admission to a teacherpreparatory program.
 Please contact a GCSC advisor or the transfer institution for further guidance.
-The state of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
+The State of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
 The college requires the submission of written verification of approved and completed background checks before students may complete on-site course requirements.
 Students doing observations in school systems must go to the district in which they will do their observations and comply with the requirements for that system.
 GCSC only has articulation agreements with Gulf, Franklin, and Bay school districts for such observation experiences.
 The students will be required to pay a fee for the cost of the background check.

 Communications Area Credit Hours

-71100 TNC1101 nours 3

-•+ENC1101, English I
+•+ENC1101, English I 3

 +ENC1102, English II 3

 Humanities Area

 Visual and See General Education 3

 Performing Arts Requirement

-Philosophy/Religion See General Education 3
+Philosophy/Religion +See General 3

-Requirement
+Education Requirement

-Literature See General Education 3
+Literature +See General 3

-Requirement
+Education Requirement

 Mathematics Area

-See General Education 6
+•+See General 6

-Requirement
+Education Requirement

-Natural Sciences
+Natural Sciences Area

-Area

-Physical Science See General Education 3
+Physical Science See General Education Requirement 3

-Requirement

 Biological Science See General Education 3

 Requirement

 Social Sciences Area

 Behavioral Sciences See General Education 3

 Requirement

 History See General Education 3

 Requirement

 Government See General Education 3

 Requirement